herbeck/LeakyVaccine/Leaky.vaccine.SI.trial.md

 (does not vary by mark / viral genotype).
 This model structure also removes the possibility of indirect effects from vaccination.

-We are, as of this iteration, including three subgroups in the heterogeneous risk population: high, medium, and low risk.
-The correct size of these subgroups is unclear.
+We are, with this early iteration, including just three subgroups in the heterogeneous exposure population: high, medium, and low exposure.
+Right now we do not know the correct size of these subgroups (i.e. fraction of the population) or their relative contribution to overall incidence.
+First pass is 10% high risk, 80% medium risk, 10% low risk (and low risk is set at zero risk).

 `beta` = transmission rate (per contact)
 `c` = exposure rate (serodiscordant sexual contacts per time)